 Currently, we know of at least 20,000 terpenes in nature, with cannabis containing over 200 of them.

 Common Terpenes and Their Benefits

 - Limonene: You’ll recognize this fruit-smelling terpene in cannabis, citrus rinds, and juniper, among other things.
 Although studies have mainly tested it in test tubes and on animals, the results are promising.
 So far, it’s shown it can reduce chronic inflammation in the body and provide some antioxidant effects by helping to reduce cell damage.
-It may also have anticancer effects, according to some human and rat studies, and it’s also shown to reduce heart disease risk factors like elevated cholesterol, blood sugar, and triglyceride levels.
+It may also have anti-tumor effects, according to some human and rat studies, and it’s also shown to reduce cardiac condition risk factors like elevated cholesterol, blood sugar, and triglyceride levels.

 - Caryophyllene: You can find this one in plenty of herbs and spices like black pepper, basil, oregano, cloves, cinnamon, and cannabis.
 This one is particularly advantageous as the only known terpene to behave as a cannabinoid; meaning, it binds to your CB2 receptor, in turn promoting your immune system.
-It’s also been shown to help with anxiety and has some antioxidant and anti-inflammatory properties.
+It’s also been shown to help with stress and has some antioxidant and anti-swelling properties.

 Benefits of Flavonoids

 Flavonoids are what provide plants their color.
 They’re why some cannabis strains are green while others are purple.
 They also work together with terpenes to create the tastes and smells associated with plants.

 Like terpenes, flavonoids are not specific to cannabis.
 With thousands of them identified, you can find them far and wide in nature in flowers, fruits, and vegetables.
 There are about 20 types of flavonoids found in cannabis, with those detected only in cannabis referred to as cannaflavins.